Planar graphs with the maximum number of induced 6-cycles: Large planar graphs contain a vertex in few induced 6-cycles

 Since $z'$ is not in $H_1$, we may assume that $z'$ is in the region with boundary $zau_1v_1u_2b$.
 As $z'$ is in an induced 6-cycle containing $v_2$, $z'$ must have a common neighbour with $u_3$.
 This common neighbour must be in the cycle $zau_1v_1u_2b$ so we may assume that it is $a$.
 There is an induced 6-cycle in $G$ containing $z'$ and $v_3$, so $z'$ has a neighbour which is adjacent to $u_3$ but not to $u_1$.
 This neighbour must be $b$.
-Let $H_2$ be the subgraph of $G$ obtained by adding the edges $z'a$, $au_3$, $z'b$, and $bu_3$ to $H_1$, as shown in Figure \ref{8proof3}.
+Let $H_2$ be the subgraph of $G$ obtained by adding the edges $z'a$, $au_3$, $z'b$, and $bu_3$ to $H_1$, as shown in Figure~\hyperref[fig:8_in_int3]{\ref*{fig:8_in_int}(\subref*{fig:8_in_int3})}.

 Since $z$ is in an induced 6-cycle containing $v_3$, it has a common neighbour $a'$ with $u_1$ which is not a neighbour of $u_3$.
 The cycle $az'bu_3$ separates $z$ and $u_1$ in $G$, so $a'$ must be a vertex in this cycle.
 However $a$ and $b$ are both adjacent to $u_3$ and neither $u_3$ nor $z'$ are adjacent to $u_1$, so no such $a'$ exists.
 This gives the desired contradiction, and hence there are at most two vertices in $X\cap Y\cap Z$ which are adjacent to none of $u_1$, $u_2$, and $u_3$.
-This completes the proof of the claim. \end{proof}
+This completes the proof of Claim~\ref{claim:8_in_int}. \end{proof}